-There was very little change in Sharrington between the late-nineteenth century and the early twentieth century as seen on the 1907 OS map (not reproduced).
+There was very little change in Sharrington between the late-nineteenth century and the early twentieth century as seen from the 1907 OS map.

 Development within the village was fairly minimal in the early twentieth century.
 South of the village on The Street (towards Brinton), a type 22, concrete, hexagonal pill box from the Second World War stands immediately east of the road.
-During the Second World War, an aeroplane crashed just west of the village in the field on Bullfer Lane.
-Sharrington Hall was in a poor state of repair after the Second World War and photographs show it with windows blocked on the exterior and crumbling plaster on the interior.
+During the Second World War, an aeroplane crashed just west of the village in the field on Bullfer Lane.21

 The next OS map to show more significant change within the village was published in 1952.
 For the first time, Sharrington Cross was described as being restored but remained in the same space at the junction of Bale Road and Lower Hall Lane.
-There had been new residential development west of All Saints' Church and a few instances of infill housing along The Street, making this area of the village more densely built up.
+There had been new residential development west of All Saints church and a few instances of infill housing along The Street, making this area of the village more densely built up.
 Stone Cottage on The Street was used as a Post Office though it is now in residential use again.

 In 1953, Sharrington Village Hall was built along the east of The Street.
 The hall is a brick building with a pitched roof with panels of cobble flints which sensitively allude to vernacular building materials within the village.
 Above the porch doorway is a sculptural relief panel depicting a man driving a horse drawn wagon.
 The sculptural panel is inscribed 'Sharrington Village Hall 1953' and is an attractive feature that alludes to Sharrington's history as an agricultural settlement.
-The opening of the hall was a memorable event within the village as it was opened by Joy Davies and Leslie Bowmar, stars of The Archers radio show on BBC 4.
-June Spencer and Patricia Greene, also stars of the same programme, joined the celebrations of the first refurbishment of the Village Hall in 1988.
+The opening of the hall was a memorable event within the village as it was opened by June Spencer and Patrick Green, stars of The Archers radio show on BBC 4.